 You’d be amazed at how valuable thoughts, ideas and information from one industry can be to another.
 Industry has been organically siloed over many years, building barriers to opportunities and creative thinking that shouldn’t exist.

 2. Resist the urge to build the biggest group

-Noise and unwieldiness inevitably puts off a large contingent of seriously worthy contributors in very large groups; fast making the usefulness of a group to its members (and to yourself) decline.
+Noise and unwieldiness inevitably put off a large contingent of seriously worthy contributors in very large groups; fast making the usefulness of a group to its members (and to yourself) decline.

 3. Engender a thought-leadership club

 A private club mentality will develop into a trusted environment with greater engagement, insightful discussions and a more powerful collective contribution of ideas and thinking for all.
-If you feel so inclined you have the option to make your LinkedIn Group actually private; but this can be counterintuitive to the very ethos for a community to exist in that it should be a service to all who need it.
-Ideally you should alleviate potential barriers for great minds to enter the group and approach your moderating with a strategic mantra for “serious thinkers and positive contributors only”.
+If you feel so inclined you have the option to make your LinkedIn Group actually private; but this can be counterintuitive, in that the whole idea of having a community is that it should be a service for all who need it.
+Ideally you should alleviate potential barriers to great minds entering the group and approach your moderating with a strategic mantra for “serious thinkers and positive contributors only”.

 4. Invest in kick-starting conversations

 This seems obvious; but what’s less obvious is how and when you should be doing this.
 Paying for expert and timely commentary and strong opinions from seasoned journalists and editors in your chosen subject areas is a must.
 It’s important to remember also that you may ultimately have commercial engagement intentions, but your paid for contributors don’t need to!
 And this investment in quality content need not be high frequency if you are strategic in what desired outcomes and observations can be extrapolated from a particular commentary.